Solar power 101: Everything you need to know about solar

 Most homeowners in the U.S. can expect to pay between $18,000 and $20,000 for a solar panel installation before any incentives are considered.
 This works out to between $2.75 and $3.35 per watt of solar installed, and is over 70% cheaper than what solar cost just 10 years ago!

-Once you consider the federal solar tax credit, which covers 26% of solar installation costs, the average total cost of a solar installation drops down to between $13,320 and $14,800 - not bad!
+Once you consider the federal solar tax credit, 30% of solar installation costs, the average total cost of a solar installation drops down to between $12,600 and $14,000 - not bad!

 Many states and utilities throughout the U.S. offer additional solar rebates, too.
 You can use our solar panel savings calculator to get a better idea of how much solar incentives can save you in your area.